-Impatience and cognitive ability:
+1. Impatience and cognitive ability:

-- If the rate of discount varies in a predictable way with productive ability then this give rise to an optimal tax on the return to risk-free saving. - The tax on second-period consumption can be achieved by taxing observed saving, and this will implicitly tax the high-ability types. - For example, for further reading see Capital Income Taxes with Heterogeneous Discount Rates (Johannes Spinnewijn and Peter Diamond) AEJ: Economic Policy 3(4), November 2011
+- If the rate of discount varies in a predictable way with productive ability then this gives rise to an optimal tax on the return to risk-free saving. - The tax on second-period consumption can be achieved by taxing observed saving, and this will implicitly tax the high-ability types. - for example, Capital Income Taxes with Heterogeneous Discount Rates (Johannes Spinnewijn and Peter Diamond) AEJ: Economic Policy 3(4), November 2011